OsmSharp/tiled-db/README.md

   - [ ] Enhance the OsmSharp binary format to be able to reset a stream to an object type.
 - [ ] Build an indexer that takes a folder of tiles and builds:
   - [x] An index of nodes -> tile, ways -> tile and relations -> tile.
-  - [ ] Build the actual indexer indexing tile per tile.
+  - [X] Build the actual indexer indexing tile per tile.
-  - [ ] Build a merger to merge the indexes together.
+  - [X] Build a merger to merge the indexes together.
 - [ ] Build an OSM db implementation based on the index and the tiled folder.
+- [ ] Build a way to apply changesets and generate diff indexes and tiles.